pooch1e/open-curator/README.md

 ## 🏛️ Museum Partners

 - **Harvard Art Museums** - Access to over 250,000 objects from Harvard's world-class collections
+- **Chicago Museum** - Chicago Museum collection
 - **Metropolitan Museum of Art** - Explore artworks from one of the world's largest and most prestigious art museums
-- **Australian Museum** - National Museum of Australia collections

 ## 🚀 Running the Application Offline